-Megadesk is an open-source, drop in controller for the IKEA Bekant standing deskDesigned by Greg's Tinker Town, Ships from Canada
+Megadesk is an open-source, drop in controller for the IKEA Bekant standing deskDesigned by Greg's Tinker Town in Canada

 Megadesk Megadesk is an AVR based, open source, drop in controller for the IKEA Bekant standing desks.
 The Bekant is a relatively inexpensive motorized standing desk.
 It doesn't come with memory po...Read More…